KIZI/InBeat/doc/tutorial-smarttv.md

 ### Actions

-The tutorial user (identified by http://example.com/users/user1) provides three actions during the session in front of TV.
-During the first advertisment he smiled (detected by Microsoft Kinect) and increased volume.
-The second advertisement he skipped using the remote control button.
+Let us assume that the tutorial user (identified by http://example.com/users/user1) provides three actions during the session in front of the TV.
+During the first video she smiles (detected by Microsoft Kinect) and increases volume.
+The second video is skipped using the remote control button.

-The first and second action is in JSON format represented as follows:
+The first and second action is in the JSON format represented as follows:

 ```json
 {